harryaskham/harryaskham.github.io/_drafts/tetris-haskell.md

 {% highlight haskell %}
 :{
+-- This wrapper will represent the stitching of grids along the horizontal side.
-newtype HGrid = HGrid { unHGrid :: Grid }
+-- That is, grid B is placed underneath grid A newtype HGrid = HGrid { unHGrid :: Grid }

 instance Semigroup HGrid where
-  (HGrid (Grid widthA heightA gridA)) <> (HGrid (Grid widthB heightB gridB)) =
+  -- First we make a new empty grid with the correct dimensions -- Then we stitch the first grid with the second shifted down by the height of the first (HGrid (Grid widthA heightA gridA)) <> (HGrid (Grid widthB heightB gridB)) =
     let (Grid width height grid) = mkEmptyGrid (max widthA widthB) (heightA + heightB) combinedGrid = grid